thycotic/dsv-docs/product/08-cli-ref/index.md

 * configurations

-This reference organizes topics around these subjects, providing task-oriented, example-rich coverage of the full extent of DSV features.
+This reference organizes topics around these subjects, providing task-oriented coverage of DSV features paired with examples.